SOCIALS

 A summary of our first home projects

-This is a prequel to the longer post about our last and final remodel.
+This is a prequel to the longer post about our ({filename}how-we-did-our-home-addition-and-remodel.md).

 Look, our house wasn't that bad.
 Friends and family would come to visit and more or less say the same things: